dev24665/test-sub-rtd/docs/source/submission_process.rst

 These differences may be the result of corruption or truncation of the file when uploading to Workspace.
 Check your metadata worksheet and make sure the values are correct; if they are, then you will need to delete, re-upload and validate the failed files.
 Once all files have successfully validated, they may be used in the creation of your studies.

-Create a Project:
+Create a Project
 -------------

 Before you can create a Study or add your Protocol, you first need to create a Project.

 Click Create->Project to open the wizard.
 Next, give your Project a name, select a Program and area of Research.
 You may also add collaborators to your project using the Sharing tab.

-Create a Protocol:
+Create a Protocol
 --------------

 Next, you will add the protocol metadata used in your Study.
 Click Create->Protocol to open the wizard.
 Required fields are marked with *.
 If you are unable to complete your protocol, you can ‘Save as Draft’ and resume later.